99designs/gqlgen/docs/content/reference/cache.md

 }
 ```

-the Cache extension is an `graphql.ResponseInterceptor` that provides cache control mechanism in each request context
+the Cache extension is a `graphql.ResponseInterceptor` that provides cache control mechanism in each request context
 and inject `cacheControl` into `graphql.Response`.

-### Setting cache hints
+### Set cache hints

 After you enable `extension.Cache`, you can set cache hints using `graphql.SetCacheHint` function in your resolvers.